NdkVin/flappy-bird-kelompok/readme.md

 # Flappy Bird

-Same simple flappy bird using C++ language and SFML library.
+Simple flappy bird game using C++ language and SFML library.

 Used as a final project for the programming concept of UNS informatics students.